-- a.
-In case of emergency (fire, flood, medical), the Director or staff member in charge shall dial 911. - b.
+a.
+In case of emergency (fire, flood, medical), the Director or staff member in charge shall dial 911.

+b.
 An Emergency Response Kit is available at the Circulation Desk.
 The contents of the Kit shall be reviewed semi-annually by the Director.

-- c.
-In case of hurricane, tornado or attack, the Director shall move all patrons to the basement and remain there until the danger has passed. - d.
-In case a person suffers sudden serious illness or injury, the Director shall immediately dial 911. - e.
+c.
+In case of hurricane, tornado or attack, the Director shall move all patrons to the basement and remain there until the danger has passed.

+d.
+In case a person suffers sudden serious illness or injury, the Director shall immediately dial 911.
+The Library has an AED.
+Staff should start lifesaving procedures according to the AED located in the stairwell leading to the second floor in the lobby.

+e.
 In case of fire or flood, the Director shall call 911 and proceed to evacuate the patrons and staff from the building.
 Occupants will find marked exits at the front of the main building and in the annex of the first floor.
 There are two marked exits from basement rooms.

 Emergency lights will indicate the location of stairways from the second floor.
 Occupants shall be instructed not to use the elevator.
-There are fire extinguishers on each floor. - f.
+There are fire extinguishers on each floor.

+f.
 When exiting the building, lights shall be turned off and exterior doors closed.
 The Director shall wait outside the building for emergency services to arrive.